Mohammad Reza Aref: 2016 legislative election

 On 4 November 2014, Aref announced he would run for Parliament of Iran in the 2016 election from Tehran, Rey, Shemiranat and Eslamshahr district.
 He officially ran for the seat on 22 December 2015.
 He was also named as the Pervasive Coalition of Reformists' head list.

-He was elected to the Parliament with 1,608,926 votes which was the highest in the election.
+Aref was elected to the Parliament with 1,608,926 votes, which was the highest in the election.
 All other 29 Reformists candidates also run to the parliament, the first time since 1980 that all candidates are run from same party in Tehran district.

+Alleged assassination attempt

+Iranian media alleged that Aref, serving as Iran's vice-president during the 2026 Iran war, narrowly escaped an Israeli assassination attempt on 16 March 2026.
+According to those Iranian news stories, reported in the The New York Times by Farnaz Fassihi, Aref was visiting a building in the Bonyad Shahid compound when Israel bombed it.